joannakl/cs102/labs/lab4.markdown

 ### Part 3

+(There are no Gradescope questions for this part, but the answers are important to understand.)

 1. Look at the documentation for some of the public methods in the source code and compare it to the documentation on the website.
 What do you notice?